Advice for British people moving to and living in the Philippines.

 Please refer to our travel advice for further information.

-Leaving the Philippines
+Civil Registration in the Philippines

 If you live in the Philippines and are considering returning to live in the UK (for example on retirement), you should consider how you will support yourself and how non-British members of your family may be able to accompany you.
-There is information available to help you make informed choices about living abroad and thinking about returning to the UK.

 If you have not made full National Insurance (NI) contributions, remember you may not be eligible for state benefits or support.
 HM Revenue & Customs provide some useful information on returning to live in the UK for non-residents, including how to make NI contributions from abroad.

 Your entitlement to free NHS treatment depends on the length and purpose of your residence in the UK, not your nationality.
 You must be able to show UK residency to be eligible for free treatment, even if you are a British citizen.
-The Citizens’ Advice Bureau or NHScan provide further information.
+The Citizens’ Advice Bureau or NHS can provide further information.

 The information contained in these notes is intended for your general guidance only.
 While care has been taken in compiling these notes, the accuracy of the information cannot be guaranteed and, of course, law and procedures may change from time to time.
 For these reasons, neither Her Majesty’s Government nor any member of the British Consular Section staff can accept liability for any costs, damage or expenses which you might incur as a result of relying on these notes.